 Arbs are getting harder and harder to find.
 Sportsbooks move lines by on the fly now, constantly scanning the market to see what the competition offers.
-There are no major differences between sportsbooks for point spreads and moneylines to identify good arbs correctly.
-That can be solved by using expensive software, but it never comes for free.
+There are no significant differences between sportsbooks for point spreads and moneylines to identify good arbs correctly.
+That can be solved using expensive software, but it never comes for free.

 How Much Profit Can You Make Via Arbing?

 Let’s be clear with something – arbing is not the way to make record profits.
 Those require parlays and a lot of expertise and luck.
 The best you can hope for with arbitrage betting is around 1%-5% of the money you wagered.
-For example, a good calculation would be $1-$5 in profit for every $100 wagered.
+For example, a reasonable calculation would be $1-$5 in profit for every $100 wagered.

-If you’re wondering why the profit is so small compared to singles or parlays, arbing gives you a much better chance to succeed.
+If you’re wondering why the profit is so tiny compared to singles or parlays, arbing gives you a much better chance to succeed.
 If you’re not satisfied with such a small profit margin, it may not be the right choice.
 However, if you learn how to use it properly and find bets of value, it can certainly be rewarding.

 The Difference Between Arbs & Price Boosts

 Sports betting arbitrage gives you guaranteed profit but at the expense of small wins.
-On the other hand, a price boost is a temporary increased price on a certain event that you can take advantage of.
+On the other hand, a price boost is a temporary increased price on a specific event that you can take advantage of.
 It comes in handy if you’re planning arbs on a big event and spot a price boost.
 In that case, you have a higher guaranteed profit thanks to the promotional price.